 There is a perception of Malcolm Turnbull being a champion of the corporate world and private sector entrepreneurship, but the management of the NBN project under his watch has been another disaster.
 Fortunately for Turnbull, the technical literacy of the electorate is not high, and it’s hard to measure the political cost of something (such as super-fast broadband) that people don’t have as yet, and are unaware of what the technological benefits could be in the future.

-Someone who ‘virtually invented the internet in Australia’ ended his tenure as Communications Minister as the man who virtually destroyed the internet in Australia.
+Someone who ‘virtually invented the internet in Australia’ ended his tenure as Minister for Communications as the man who virtually destroyed the internet in Australia.

 No sign of intelligence or judgement here either.